mncalebking/eastnashrnd/_drafts/2019-02-09-cloud-hashing.md

 # Hashing passwords with Google Cloud and Hashcat

+1. Create an accunt with Google Cloud Services.

+2. Enable billing.

 3. Under quotas, select GPUs (all regions) and NVIDIA P100 GPUs for whichever region you plan on using.
 I chose us-west1.
 Then click "Edit Quotas."
 Enter your information, then enter a new quota limit of 1-4.
 You will also need to enter your reason for requesting a higher quota.
 The quota request process usually takes around 24 hours.

 At the time of writing this guide, a VM with 4 Nvidia Tesla GPU's costs about $4/hour.